Well, we were surprised again, but we should not have been.

 The video is as harrowing as hell – no-one’s front door should be doing imitations of a hydro dam.
 That was… quite a torrent.
 Clearly there is a problem with overflow route paths getting too real and far too close to floor level – ie arriving ABOVE floor level, and not passing underneath it.
 Here’s another overflow route misbehaving – from further up country I believe.
 But clearly beyond the capabilities of the under-capacity pipe under the road.
 Nothing that a few mega-girthed ducts under the road couldn’t fix.

-But not as much as the rubble coming down this person’s drive…. which I understand that they were also finding coming through the house as well – so I think they were scooping up some of this rubble to form a rough rubble-bank, to help keep more of the water out.
+But not as much as the rubble coming down this person’s drive…. along with a torrent of water, which I understand that they were also finding coming through the house as well – so I think they were scooping up some of this rubble to form a rough boulder-bank, to help keep more of the water out.
 So, a lot of crap to clean up, but not a total disaster I hope.
+Good swift sensible action, but it also shows that our hills are not so much clay and mud, but instead fractured, weathered greywacke stone, that can be washed away piece by piece.
+I mean, that material belongs in a riverbed, not a driveway.
+But then again, also, that driveway is part of the problem.
+There’s an awful lot of non-porous surface right there.

 More Ohiro Road – but where is the usual route for water?
 It is clearly a river-valley, so there should normally be a river / creek here, but from memory it does not usually come down next to the road.